Kern Health Care Delivery Scholars Program

 - Facilitate adoption and integration of best practices in population health in diverse clinical and community environments

-The program seeks to expand the research agenda at Mayo Clinic to include high-impact, high-value, evidenced-based, community interventions.
-It will serve as a laboratory for developing a cohort of expertise and a program of research in population health.
+The program expands Mayo Clinic's research agenda in the area of high-impact, high-value, evidenced-based, community interventions.
+It serves as a laboratory for developing a cohort of expertise and a program of research in population health.